Footing vs Foundation: Key Structural Differences Every Builder Should Know

 Pad footings suit individual columns or posts in commercial buildings.
 Each footing supports a single concentrated load point and requires specific sizing calculations.

 Raft footings cover the entire building footprint for structures on poor soil conditions.
-They distribute loads across maximum ground area and prevent differential settlement.
+They

 Pile footings transfer loads through weak surface soils to stronger bearing layers below.
 Engineers specify these for high-rise buildings or unstable ground conditions.